zeroasterisk/hugo-code.zeroasterisk.com/content/post/2017-05-31-meteor-1-5-optimization-examples.md

 But it _is cached_, websocket transfer is pretty fast, and it only is loaded when it's needed.

+Furthermore, each component is **only imported 1 time**, even if imported via different paths.

 ## Keep this in mind: Dynamic Imports are not Free

 The dynamic import does make the section of code disappear from your clientside bundle.